crowdfavorite/wp-social/README.md

 Connect your social account and after that you can add/remove your default broadcast accounts under the Social Settings Page and from your user profile page (Users/Your Profile).

+**Why can't I set up my social accounts on my local WordPress site?**

+Accounts can not be authorized on local environments, unless your local environment is publicly accessible via DNS.

 ## Screenshots=